dcorey2814/matroidRealizationSpaces/README.md

 ## Singular realization spaces

-The `jupyter` notebook `matroids-3-12.ipynb` contains code to verify that the $(3,12)$--matroid in section 4.2 has a singular realization space, as well as code used in Proposition 6.7 to verify that the coordinatewise valuation of the Pl\uuml&cker coordinates of the row spans of the matrices $C_1, C_2$ both equal the corank vector of this matroid.
+The `jupyter` notebook `matroids-3-12.ipynb` contains code to verify that the $(3,12)$--matroid in section 4.2 has a singular realization space, as well as code used in Proposition 6.7 to verify that the coordinatewise valuation of the Pl&uuml;cker coordinates of the row spans of the matrices $C_1, C_2$ both equal the corank vector of this matroid.